kevinyswong/kevinyswong.github.io/index.md

   extreme views . . .
 Many observers were taken aback by the intensity of the 'cancel culture' that appeared seemingly out of nowhere.
 But such vicious ideological struggles are a common phase in any revolution.
-Jacque Mallet du Pan . . . formulated this observation as a dictum: 'Like Saturn, the Revolution devours its children.
+Jacque Mallet du Pan . . . formulated this observation as a dictum: 'Like Saturn, the [French] Revolution devours its children.
 This is a necessary corollary, essentially a mathematical certainty, following from elite overproduction as the most important driver of rebellions, revolutions, and civil wars.
 In order for stability to return, elite overproduction somehow needs to be taken care of—historically and typically by eliminating the surplus elites through massacre, imprisonment, emigration, or forced or voluntary downward social mobility.
 In America today, the losers are treated in milder ways, at least for now . . .
 Immiserated proletarians are not the ones who run successful revolutions.
 The truly dangerous revolutionaries are frustrated elite aspirants, who have the privileges, training, and connections to enable them to wield influence at scale.
 Even the minority of the newly credentialed youth who get into elite positions right away, like the 20 percent of law school graduates with $190K salaries, are not happy campers, because they feel the general insecurity.
 The growing proportion of credentialed youth who are doomed to become the educated precariat are the ones who have nothing to lose but their precarity.
   </blockquote>
   Turchin likens the potency of popular immiseration as a forest and elite overproduction to a fire: how long has a drought been and how dense and